SkyKings-Network/GuildBridgeBot/README.md

 # To Do

-[-] Make seperate files for everything
+[-] Make IPC server not turn on if disabled in config [-] Make seperate files for everything
 [-] Make !update fully update it and restart
 [-] Add api for bots to connect